 American composer of mostly stage, orchestral, chamber, choral, vocal, and piano works that have been performed throughout the Americas and in Europe.

-Mr. Rosner received his BA in mathematics at the State University of New York at Buffalo in 1965.
-He then studied there with Lejaren Hiller, Henri Pousseur, Allen Sapp, and Leo Smit, where he graduated with highest honors in music and where he earned his MA in composition in 1970 and his PhD in music theory in 1972.
+Mr. Rosner received his BA in mathematics at the University at Buffalo, The State University of New York in 1965.
+He then studied there with Lejaren Hiller, Henri Pousseur, Allen Sapp, and Leo Smit, where he graduated with highest honours in music and where he earned his MA in composition in 1970 and his PhD in music theory in 1972.

-He taught at Brooklyn College, the College of Staten Island, the University of Western Ontario, and Wagner College and has taught at Kingsborough Community College since 1983.
+He taught at Brooklyn College, the College of Staten Island, the University of Western Ontario in London, Ontario, and Wagner College.
+He taught at Kingsborough Community College from 1983–2013.

 COMPLETE LIST OF WORKS